My Approach to Helping

 Additionally, we do run a variety of groups including divorce groups, general processing groups, relationship groups, and any other highly requested groups.

-We do offer sessions via skype for those clients who cannot make it in to the office due to timing issues.
+We do offer sessions via online portals for those clients who cannot make it in to the office due to timing issues.
 We also offer this service to individuals who travel for business and who are not in town during the week.
 The fee for these sessions is the same for in-office sessions.

 We are currently taking several insurances.
 You may call or email to verify benefits.
 However, most of our clients pay out of pocket.
 We will provide you with any and all information to file for any out of network claims.